 You can import a free (or purchased) basting box design, or you can create your own customized basting stitch design in software.

 Free Basting Stitches for Machine Embroidery

-If you don’t have basic embroidery software, these three sites below offer free basting designs for your hoop.
+If you don’t have basic embroidery software, the sites below offer free basting designs for your hoop.
 These will be basting boxes for 4×4, 5×7, 6×10, and other popular hoop sizes as well as some squares.

 - GG Designs Embroidery has free basting stitches in 13 different sizes.

-- SWAK Embroidery also offers some unique basting box sizes, if you are wanting to collect as many options as possible.
+- SWAK Embroidery also offers unique basting box sizes if you want to collect as many options as possible.

 If you don’t find all the sizes you need, you can purchase more options from your favorite designer’s site or on Etsy, for example.
 Or, you can design your own.